Algebraic and logistic investigations on free lattices

-By the fact that the basic thought of lattice theory is being used only implicitly, the proof of consistency appears somehow as the continuation of the original approach by which Gentzen proved the consistency of arithmetic without complete induction in his Ph.D.\ thesis.
-Consistency results in fact as an immediate conclusion therefrom, that each theorem of the calculus may be deduced ``without detour''.
-The proof described here goes however\deutsch{jedoch} beyond Gentzen's proof, as the calculus whose consistency is proved contains arithmetic including complete induction as part.
+By the fact that the basic thought of lattice theory is being used only implicitly, the proof of freedom from contradiction appears somehow as the continuation of the original approach by which Gentzen proved the freedom from contradiction of arithmetic without complete induction in his Ph.D.\ thesis.
+Freedom from contradiction results in fact as an immediate conclusion therefrom, that each theorem of the calculus may be deduced ``without detour''.
+The proof described here goes however\deutsch{jedoch} beyond Gentzen's proof, as\bruch{} the calculus whose freedom from contradiction is proved contains arithmetic including complete induction as part.
 This calculus is equivalent to the one used by Russell and Whitehead in the \emph{Principia mathematica} if the axiom of reducibility is removed there.
 As this axiom is not comprised, our calculus does not contain classical analysis, although the analytic modes of inference may still be represented in this calculus---with the restrictions required by ramified type theory.

 The extension of Gentzen's approach to a so much richer calculus succeeds without addition of new means.
 Only the concept of deducibility without detour is extended by allowing certain induction rules in which a conclusion is inferred from infinitely many premisses.